Security at Bali Airport

 Departing passengers will face the following security issues:

-- There is also a security screening to go through before you can get to the check-in counters.
+• There is also a security screening to go through before you can get to the check-in counters.
 All bags must be scanned, as well as you.
-The screening is somewhat cursory.
-You do not need to remove your belt or shoes, and your laptop can stay in its case.
+The screening has become somewhat strict.
+You may need to remove your watch, belt or shoes, but your laptop can stay in its case.